axieax/dungeonmania/assumptions.md

 - `Portals` teleport all moving entities (except ZombieToast).
 Moving entities that teleport will still follow their original moving pattern. i.e. A `Spider` will resume moving in a circular motion after it has been teleported.
 - Entities can only use `Portals` if a) there is a free tile in the direction of the entity's movement when passing the `Portal` and b) if the tile is occupied by an entity, it must be a collectable item or an entity that can be passed through.
 Otherwise, it will stay on the same position for the tick.
-- Assume that there exist a corresponding `Portal`.
+- Assume that there exists a corresponding `Portal`.
 If there is no corresponding `Portal` to teleport, the entity stays on the same position.

 ### FloorSwitch, Boulder, Bomb

 - If a `Bomb` explodes by a switch, and there are other `Bombs` in the vicinity of the explosion, those `Bombs` can also explode forming a chain reaction.
 - The blast radius of a `Bomb` is are any adjacent tiles (including diagonally adjacent tiles) to the position on where the bomb was place.
-- `Boulder` can only be moved past a switch or an empty tile. `Boulder` cannot be moved if a moving entity occupies that tile.
 - `Bombs` can only explode once it has been placed by the user - meaning that `Bombs` spawned next to a switch cannot explode initially.
 - Assume that `Bomb` explosions will not destroy portals (but will destroy floor switches).
+- `Boulder` can only be moved past a switch or an empty tile. `Boulder` cannot be moved if a moving entity occupies that tile.

 ## Buildable Entities Mechanics